Policy & Sustainability Pages

 Bonus Gender Pay Gap

-The bonus is an annual scheme where all staff have the opportunity to earn a bonus and most staff get the same amount paid to them.
-Gender is not a factor in this.
+The main contributor to the payment of bonuses is an annual scheme where all staff have the opportunity to earn a bonus and most staff get the same amount paid to them.
+And in the most recent reporting year the company also paid seasonal bonuses in winter and summer.
+Gender was not a factor in any of these and will never be a factor in any bonus decisions the company makes in future.

 Proportion of Males & Females Receiving a Bonus Payment

-As previously stated, all staff have the opportunity to earn a bonus; gender is not a consideration.
+As previously stated, all staff have the opportunity to earn a bonus and gender is not a consideration in eligibility or payment amount.

 Pay Quartiles

-The fact that the lower pay quartile is majority male confirms that we are not paying women less than their male colleagues or giving women the “lowest paid” jobs.
+The fact that the lower pay quartile is majority male confirms that we are not paying women less than their male colleagues or placing female employees in the “lowest paid” jobs.

 Conclusion